Kremlin foe Alexei Navalny's team confirms his death and says his mother is searching for his body

-Alexei Navalny's spokesperson confirmed Saturday that the Russian opposition leader had died at a remote Arctic penal colony and said he was "murdered," but it is unclear where his body is.
+Alexei Navalny's spokesperson confirmed Saturday that the Russian opposition leader had died at a remote Arctic penal colony, saying he was "murdered," but it was unclear where his body was as his family and friends searched for answers.

-His death — less than a month before an election that will give Putin another six years in power — has removed President Vladimir Putin of his greatest political foe who organised mass anti-Kremlin protests and crusaded against corruption.
-It has also deprived the Russian opposition of its most well-known politician and sparked a search for Navalny's body, which his team said was not being returned to his family until official tests are done.
+Navalny's death at age 47 has deprived the Russian opposition of its most well-known and inspiring politician less than a month before an election that will give President Vladimir Putin another six years in power.

-An official note handed to Navalny’s mother stated that he died at 2:17 p.m. local time Friday, Kira Yarmysh, Navalny's spokesperson said.
-She added that an employee of the prison colony said that Navalny’s body was taken to the nearby city of Salekhard as part of a probe into his death.
+Although neither the imprisoned anti-corruption crusader nor other Kremlin critics were in a position to challenge Putin for the presidency, the loss of Navalny was a crushing blow to Russians who had pinned their future hopes on Putin's seemingly indefatigable foe.
+It also prompted questions about what killed him.
+Russian officials told the politician's team Saturday that the cause of Navalny’s death had not yet been established and that the results of a new investigation would be released next week, said Navalny spokesperson Kira Yarmysh.
+Navalny’s mother was told that the body would not be released until those investigations were complete, she said.
+The decision has prompted speculation that the Russian authorities may be keen to hold on to the body in an attempt to cover up potential foul play.
+“They're driving us around in circles and covering their tracks,” Yarmysh said.

-“It’s obvious that they are lying and doing everything they can to avoid handing over the body,” she wrote on X, adding that his team “demand that Alexei Navalny’s body be handed over to his family immediately.”
+“It’s obvious that they are lying and doing everything they can to avoid handing over the body,” Yarmysh wrote on X, adding that his team demanded that Navalny’s body "be handed over to his family immediately.”

-Russia’s Federal Penitentiary Service reported that Navalny felt sick after a walk and became unconscious at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.
-An ambulance arrived, but he couldn’t be revived.
-The cause of death is still “being established,” it said.
+Russia’s Federal Penitentiary Service reported that Navalny felt sick after a walk Friday and fell unconscious at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.
+An ambulance arrived, but he couldn’t be revived, the service said, adding that the cause of death is still “being established."

 “Navalny was murdered.
 We still don’t know how we’ll keep on living, but together, we’ll think of something,” she wrote on X.

-Arrests continued Saturday after more than 100 people were detained in various Russian cities when they came to lay flowers in memory of Navalny at memorials to the victims of Soviet-era purges, according to OVD-Info, a group that monitors political repression in Russia.
+Meanwhile, arrests continued Saturday as Russians came to lay flowers in memory of Navalny at memorials to the victims of Soviet-era purges.
+OVD-Info, a group that monitors political repression in Russia, said Saturday that more than 273 people had been detained at memorial events since Navalny's death.

-The tributes were removed overnight but people continued trickling in with flowers on Saturday.
+Memorial items laid Friday were removed overnight, but people continued trickling in with flowers on Saturday.
 In Moscow, a large group of people chanted “shame” as police dragged a screaming woman from the crowd, video shared on social media showed.

 More than 10 people were detained at a memorial in St. Petersburg, including a priest who came to conduct a service for Navalny there.